 Sublocade® 300mg injection administered in our Frisco,TX clinic once monthly by our licensed providers

-Sublocade (buprenorphine) is a long acting, once-monthly, extended release injection, administered by a healthcare provider and is used to treat opioid use disorder (OUD).
+Sublocade (buprenorphine) is FDA-approved long acting, once-monthly, extended release injection, administered by a healthcare provider and is used to treat opioid use disorder (OUD).
 It is a partial agonist and works by binding to brain Mu-opioid receptors, reducing withdrawal symptoms and cravings while blocking the euphoric effects of other opioids.

-Unlike Suboxone, which must be taken every day, Sublocade® is injected once a month by Dr. Jafar at our Frisco clinic.
 The medication uses an ATRIGEL® extended-release delivery system that forms a small depot under the skin, slowly releasing buprenorphine at a consistent rate throughout the month — eliminating the daily peaks and troughs that come with oral medication.

-The once-monthly injection provides steady buprenorphine levels, helping to manage cravings and withdrawal for a month, unlike daily oral medications.
+The once-monthly Sublocade injection provides steady buprenorphine levels, helping to manage cravings and withdrawal for a month, unlike daily oral medications.

-Clinical Studies have shown good success results (24 weeks): Around 28-30% of patients on Sublocade plus counseling achieved treatment success vs. 2% on placebo and 75 % of patients remained abstinent from illicit opioids for a year after completing 12 monthly injections.
+Clinical Studies have shown good success results (24 weeks): Around 28-30% of patients on Sublocade achieved treatment success vs. 2% on placebo, 75 % remained abstinent from illicit opioids for a year.Retention rates of 85% at 6 months and 75% at one year are significantly better than other treatments like Suboxone

 Sources: Clinical trials published in The Lancet .
-Treatment outcomes at Medivira align with national clinical benchmarks for Sublocade® therapy.
+Treatment outcomes at Medivira align with national clinical benchmarks for Sublocade® therapy

 | Administration | Daily sublingual film or tablet | Once-monthly injection by physician |